Observations: Jeff Skinner scores again, but Sabres' offense comes up short

 3. Injury updates

 Granato announced before puck drop that goalie Ukko-Pekka Luukkonen (lower body), winger Zemgus Girgensons (lower body) and defenseman Colin Miller (undisclosed) were placed on injured reserve, meaning each will miss at least seven days retroactive to their last game played.
-Defenseman Jacob Bryson was also unavailable against Detroit, leading the Sabres to assign Casey Fitzgerald to the taxi squad.
+Defenseman Jacob Bryson also was unavailable against Detroit, leading the Sabres to assign Casey Fitzgerald to the taxi squad.

 4. Next